 On the site of what was once a working gold mine, this restored church now houses a gold mining interpretive centre.

-Every day is a trip back in time as Nova Scotia’s 19th-century heritage is brought to life.
+Step back in time as Nova Scotia’s 19th-century heritage is brought to life.

 The collection commemorates the contributions of those who have served in the army, navy, air force and special services.